ansys/pymapdl/docs/source/mapdl_commands/index.rst

 Preprocessing
 *************

 These commands are used to create and set up the model.
-The commands are grouped by functionality.

 .. toctree::